TransferMate wins top prize at Deloitte Financial Services Innovation Awards

 TransferMate

-TransferMate, which is an Irish-owned global company providing businesses worldwide with a smarter way to handle foreign currency payments, was crowned the overall winner of the award ceremony.
+TransferMate, which is an Irish-owned global company providing businesses worldwide with a smarter way to handle foreign currency payments, was crowned the overall winner at the award ceremony.

-In addition, TransferMate was named the winner within the Product or Service category for its Global Invoice Connect product.
+In addition, TransferMate was named as the winner within the product or service category for its Global Invoice Connect.
 This is an international receivables product for businesses looking for a more efficient solution for receiving payments from global customers.
-The product provides an alternative to international wire payments by using TransferMate’s global network.
+The product provides an alternative to international wire payments by using TransferMate’s global network, and is capable of transferring funds in more than 162 countries.

-TransferMate’s global Invoice Connect features a robust legal and compliance framework capable of transferring funds in over 162 countries, which is brought to the market in collaboration with Wells Fargo.

 David Dalton, head of financial services at Deloitte Ireland, said: “Congratulations to TransferMate on being crowned overall winners.
 We launched these awards to showcase the pioneering innovations that were being developed in the industry and to showcase Ireland as a hub for innovation internationally.